3cqs-coder/SymBot/docs/README.md

 		- Set the exchange fee percentage
 		- Set the sandbox wallet balance used for paper trading
 		- Toggle between **Sandbox (paper trading)** and **Live trading** modes — switching modes requires password confirmation to prevent accidental changes
+	- **Important:** Exchange settings are saved to `bot.json` only and apply to newly created bots.
+Existing bots retain the exchange they were created with, which is visible in the **Exchange** column of the Manage Bots view.
+When saving exchange settings, a confirmation dialog will offer the option to update all existing bots that have no active deals to use the new exchange.
+Bots with active deals are skipped and must be updated manually once their deals complete.
 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the [CCXT](https://github.com/ccxt/ccxt) library so if the exchange is supported, you should be able to connect to it.
 When saving exchange settings the credentials are validated against the exchange before being written to disk.
 	- Most bot settings do not need to be set here since they can be set when creating a bot in the web interface
 	- Set your exchange fee appropriately: